 Waterfalls of Iguazú

 In one weekend you can experience the life style of the guachos in San Antonio de Areco.
 From Buenos Aires the bus ride takes a little over an hour.
 An other place worth visiting outside of Buenos Aires is the pilgrimage site Luján.
 Here you will find a portrait of the patron saint of Argentina in the gothic basilica.
 Every year 4 million Argentinian visit this place.
 By boat you can get to Montevideo in Uruguay in 3 hours.
 Here they still collect the garbage with horse and cart.
 Most cars you see are over 50 years old.

 The population of Argentina

 About 85% of the Argentine population is white.
 Most Argentinian decent from European immigrants, mostly from Spain and Italy.
-In the 16 th century the Spanish settlers came to the World ‘and’new Brought infectious deceases with them.
-The native populary living their isolated life were not resistant to the measles, smallpox and typhus.
+In the 16 th century the Spanish settlers came to the ´new´ world and bought infectious diseases with them.
+The native population living their isolated life were not resistant to the measles, smallpox and typhus.
 A lot of indigenous population died of flu and pneumonia.
-In 1850 only a half million native indians were left in Argentina.
-The indigenous population was used to wear, but was forced to wear cloth in England.
-These clothes were contaminated with germs and moreover wearing their natural defense system.
-A lot of indigenous population died of flu and pneumonia.
+In 1850 only a half million native Indians were left in Argentina.
 The small group of indigenous Indians that are left mainly live in Tiera del Fuego.